Further delay in conducting JEE, NEET will compromise students' future: Over 150 academicians to PM | Education

 Further delay in conducting JEE, NEET will compromise students' future: Over 150 academicians to PM

-Over 150 academicians from various universities in India and abroad have written to Prime Minister Narendra Modi, saying that delaying the medical and engineering entrance exams -- JEE-Mains and NEET – any further will mean compromising on the future of students.
-Referring to the growing chorus against the conduct of these exams in September in view of the rising COVID-19 cases, the academicians said in their letter, "Some are trying to play with future of students to propel their own political agenda".
+Over 150 academicians from various universities in India and abroad have written to Prime Minister Narendra Modi, saying that delaying the medical and engineering entrance exams -- JEE-Mains and NEET -- any further will mean compromising the future of students.
+Referring to the growing chorus against conducting these exams in September in view of the rising COVID-19 cases, the academicians said in their letter, "Some are trying to play with future of students to propel their own political agenda".

 "Youths and students are the future of the nation but in wake of the COVID-19 pandemic, clouds of uncertainty have gathered over their careers too.
 There are lot of apprehensions about admission and classes which need to be resolved at the earliest,” they have said in their letter.
 Like every year, this year too millions of students have passed their Class 12 exams and are now waiting at home to eagerly take the next step, the letter said.
 "The government has announced the dates for JEE-Mains and NEET…any further delay in conducting the exams will result in waste of precious year for students.
 The dreams and future of our youth and students cannot be compromised at any cost.
 However, some are trying to play with the future of our students simply to propel their own political agenda and oppose the government,” it said.
 The signatories include academicians from the Delhi University, IGNOU, Lucknow University, JNU, BHU, IIT Delhi and Indian academicians from foreign universities such as University of London, University of California, The Hebrew University of Jerusalem and Ben Gurion University, Israel, among others.

 The issue also took political undertones on Wednesday with opposition leaders attacking the Central government.
-While the NEET is planned on September 13, engineering entrance exam JEE Main is scheduled from September 1-6.
+While the NEET is scheduled to be held on September 13, engineering entrance exam JEE Main has been planned from September 1-6.
 Around 9.53 lakh candidates have registered for JEE-Mains and 15.97 lakh students have registered for NEET.
 These exams have already been deferred twice in the wake of the novel coronavirus pandemic.
 JEE-Main was originally supposed to be held from April 7-11, but postponed to July 18-23, NEET-UG was originally scheduled for May 3, then pushed to July 26.
 They were postponed again and are now scheduled in September.

 ALSO READ